carboncointrust/CarboncoinCore/doc/README.md

-Bitcoin 0.9.5 BETA
+Carboncoin 0.9.5 BETA
 =====================

-Copyright (c) 2009-2015 Bitcoin Developers
+Copyright (c) 2009-2015 Carboncoin Developers

 Setup
 ---------------------
-[Bitcoin Core](http://carboncoin.org/en/download) is the original Bitcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Carboncoin Core](http://carboncoin.org/en/download) is the original Carboncoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Carboncoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.
 If you would like the process to go faster you can [download the blockchain directly](bootstrap.md).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run Carboncoin on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Bitcoin-Qt.
+You need the Qt4 run-time libraries to run Carboncoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4